hirobe/simple-chatgpt-clipper/README.md

 ### License

 This project is released under the MIT license.
 Turndown is used to generate Markdown.
+ChatGPT is used for other source code generation.

 ---
 Japanese